-Daily activities like gardening, carrying grocery bags, hanging up the laundry, or cleaning the house all add up to physical activity, but it important that you maintain an exercise routine for healthy aging.
+Daily activities like gardening, carrying grocery bags, hanging up the laundry, or cleaning the house all add up to the physical activity, but it is important that you maintain an exercise routine for healthy aging.

 By exercising and remaining active, you will notice these benefits:

 - Higher sleep quality